 Beginning as a highlight in the 2022 Canadian Budget, the federal government has made a concerted effort to ensure that profits made from “flipping properties” (i.e purchasing a property with the intent or effect to resell the property for a profit) are taxed in a full and fair manner.
 As defined in Section 13 of…

-The issue of GST, as it applies to the sale of a home is a complex issue which should be discussed with your lawyer at an early stage to determine whether it must be charged and collected from the buyer of your home.
-It is the responsibility of a seller to determine whether a particular…
+The issue of GST as it applies to the purchase of a home is a complex issue which should be discussed with your lawyer prior to signing an Offer to Purchase in order to determine whether it must be paid on the purchase of a home, and whether you have the necessary funds to pay…

 In a typical real estate purchase, an adjustment is usually made to the purchase price with respect to property taxes.
 This is due to the fact that property taxes are paid at different times of the year in the various areas of the province, but regardless of which area of the province the property is…